apioo/psx-schema/README.md

 * TypeSchema
 * TypeScript

+Beside generating it is also possible to parse an existing schema either from a TypeSchema or it can be introspected from a PHP Class.
 Please take a look at the [TypeSchema](https://typeschema.org/) website which provides an online generator based on this library.

 ## Usage